A Museum By And About Veterans

 What is in it for me?
 Is this a worthwhile cause?
 Will my contribution make a difference?

 Well, HEARTS Veterans Museum is asking for your help in the form of a donation for our outdoor displays.
-We are adding a M60 A3 Patton Tank.
-(F16A Fighter Jet Plane is here.)
+We have added a M60 A3 Patton Tank and a F16A Fighter Jet Plane.

 It is remarkably easy for succeeding generations to forget why we enjoy the freedoms we do in our country.
 The Museum seeks to educate the public about the sacrifices of our veterans that gave us those freedoms.
 Veterans themselves conduct tours and convey their personal experiences to visitors.